kljohann/llvm/docs/YamlIO.rst

       float angle;
     };

-but you've decided the normalized YAML for should be in x,y coordinates.
+but you've decided the normalized YAML should be in x,y coordinates.
 That is, you want the yaml to look like:

 .. code-block:: yaml